the History & Future of Women Changing the World

 By: Blanca Alonso

 It is inevitable when hearing music to feel energy flowing through our body.
 Anna Halprin connects us with that energy in a unique way.
 Anna Halprin (born Anna Schuman) was born on on July 13, 1920, in Winnetka, IL.
-Anna was exposed to dance at a very young age, and was enrolled to valet at the age of 4.
+Anna was exposed to dance at a very young age, and was enrolled in ballet at the age of 4.
 Her passion and creativity led her to study the techniques of Ruth St Denis and Isadora Duncan, but it was not after the mentorship of Margaret H’Doubler that she focused on personal creativity and body movement.
-She then left the forms of modern dance to create her own way of recreating the art of everyday life and create revolutionary directions for dance.
+She then left the forms of modern dance to create her own way of recreating the art of everyday life and create revolutionary directions for dance--including as a way of healing.

 Being a pioneer in postmodern dance (aka experimental art form), Anna established the San Francisco Dancers’ Workshop in the 1950s.
 This would give other artists like her the opportunity to express their art and explore the capabilities of their own bodies.
 Doing so, Anna created a systematic way of moving using kinesthetic awareness, which in her own words describes being aware of one’s kinesthetic sense “is your special sense for being aware of your own movement and empathizing with others.”